-The CORE seminar will support the planning, development and implementation of the intern Social Justice Project, which will be completed and presented on in June.
+The CORE seminar will support the planning, development, and implementation of intern Social Justice Projects and Area of Emphasis, as applicable.
 Interns will have the opportunity to engage in social action by implementing a systemic intervention on campus to challenge forces of oppression, and then act as a consult in sharing their evaluation of the intervention and offering recommendations to inter-professional staff.
 The CORE seminar will also support interns Area of Emphasis project if it involves consultation, outreach, research, or ethics.

-The seminar takes place throughout the internship year once a week for an hour.
-The overall goal of the Multicultural Awareness Seminar is to encourage the development and enhancement of cultural sensitivity and competency in accordance with the Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change of the American Psychological Association (2003).
+The multicultural seminar meets for one hour each week for the entire internship year.
+The overall goal of the multicultural seminar is to encourage the development and enhancement of cultural sensitivity and competency in accordance with the Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change of the American Psychological Association (2003).
 Interns will enhance their cultural competence by promoting their continued development of their knowledge and skills training within a supportive environment that nurtures self-reflection and expression.
 Efforts will be made to attend to (and challenge) both overt and subtle biases, assumptions, stereotypes, and prejudices by examining existing beliefs and considering other perspectives in order to enhance their cultural sensitivity and reinforce existing social justice attitudes/beliefs.
 This seminar will also support the development and implementation of the intern Social Justice Project.